hmin21/calibration/README.md

-The code is only used for review.
+The code can only be used for review.